Blog

 |---|---|---|

 Cursor Pro matches ChatGPT Plus at $20/month.
 One important detail: Cursor's "Auto" mode is unlimited and does not consume credits.
-Credits only drain when you manually select premium models like Claude Sonnet.
-In practice, heavy Cursor users report spending $40-50/month after overages.
+Credits only drain when you manually select premium models like Claude Sonnet 4.
+In practice, heavy Cursor users report spending $40-60/month after overages on premium model requests.

-If you use both tools at the Pro tier, your total comes to $40/month.
-For comparison, GitHub Copilot Individual costs $10/month but offers a narrower feature set than either tool on its own.
+If you use both tools at the Pro tier, the total comes to $40/month.
+For comparison, GitHub Copilot Individual costs $10/month but offers a narrower feature set focused primarily on code completions.

 Can You Use Both Together?

-Plan in ChatGPT.
-Explore the problem, compare approaches, and outline a solution in conversation.
+Research in ChatGPT.
+Explore the problem space, compare architectural approaches, and outline your solution in conversation before touching any code.

 Build in Cursor.
-Open your project and use Agent mode to implement the plan, handle file edits, and run terminal commands.
+Open your project and use Agent mode to implement the plan.
+Let it handle file creation, imports, and terminal commands.

 Frequently Asked Questions